 London Mayoral Assembly In order to prepare the agenda that London Citizens will put before those standing as Mayor of London next May, WLC recently held a powerful assembly at Ealing Town Hall.

 If you are interested in any of these issues or campaigns, please get in touch via the parish office.

-Maureen McGinn and team, parishioners, volunteers. just to support the cause, which
+Maureen McGinn

 Open letter of thanks from Sister Ann, in strife-riven Haiti